Spiegelfabrik Baugenossenschaft eG

 17. June 2023

-If you're going to live in a big city, then do it in a housing project like this, with a strong sense of community and good neighborliness!
-The Pegnitz River is nearby and offers plenty of nature!
+If you're going to be in the big city, then it should be in a project like this, with a strong sense of community and good neighbors!
+The Pegnitz is not far and offers a lot of nature!

 CH